 the patient’s abilities, background and characteristics including, without prejudice to that generality, the patient’s age, sex, sexual orientation, religious persuasion, racial origin, cultural and linguistic background and membership of any ethnic group.

 The Tribunal’s focus

-The Tribunal is focussed on the individual patient who is at the centre of proceedings before it, seeking to ensure that the patient has the oportunity to participate in its deliberations to the fullest extent.
+The Tribunal is focused on the individual patient who is at the centre of proceedings before it, seeking to ensure that the patient has the opportunity to participate in its deliberations to the fullest extent.

-Free legal aid (that is legal aid wihout the need for financial assessment) is available to all patients appearing before tribunals.
-Our guardianship soliciitoras are well versed in legal aid applications and tribunal hearings.
+Free legal aid (that is legal aid without the need for financial assessment) is available to all patients appearing before tribunals.
+Our guardianship solicitors are well versed in legal aid applications and tribunal hearings.